zwang695/alexa-skills-list/skills/B01CJRUAF6/README.md

 Using the Alexa skill you have the following options:

 Set Timzone: Make sure to set your timezone so the skill can report back the correct times based on your timezone.
-Alexa, ask baby stats to set timezone {pacific, eastern, or central}
+Alexa, ask baby stats to set timezone {pacific, central, eastern, mountain, atlantic, hawaiian, or alaskal}

 Add Stat: Tracks a stat at the current time.
 Alexa, ask baby stats to add {stool, poop}